 Also read the testimonials.

 From 2009 I do Masters tournaments so I have to this day the following weights lifted in a match: squat 342.5kg, 220kg bench press, dead lift 287,5kg and a total of 837.5kg.
-My goal is to squat 350kg, 225kg bench press and deadlift 300kg again.
-To achieve this challenge is the support of Titan a big boost to realize my goals.
+To achieve your challenges is the support of Titan a big boost to realize my and your goals.

 My favorite exercise is squat.
 Because squat is a technical exercise and the most stressful events during a competition, everything have to match to make your biggest squat.
 It gives me a big kick when I squat the weight which is loaded on the barbell.